The Price of Connectivity in Fair Division: Introduction

-Besides \cite{BouveretCeEl17} and \cite{BiloCaFl19}, a number of other authors have recently studied fairness under connectivity constraints. \cite{LoncTr18} investigated maximin share fairness in the case of cycles, also using the G-MMS notion, while \cite{Suksompong19} focused on paths and provided approximations of envy-freeness, proportionality, as well as another fairness notion called equitability. \cite{IgarashiPe19} considered fairness in conjunction with the economic efficiency notion of Pareto optimality. \cite{BouveretCeLe18} studied the problem of \emph{chore division}, where all items yield disutility to the agents, and gave complexity results on deciding the existence of envy-free, proportional, and equitable allocations for paths and stars.
+Besides \citet{BouveretCeEl17} and \citet{BiloCaFl19}, a number of other authors have recently studied fairness under connectivity constraints. \citet{LoncTr18} investigated maximin share fairness in the case of cycles, also using the G-MMS notion, while \citet{Suksompong19} focused on paths and provided approximations of envy-freeness, proportionality, as well as another fairness notion called equitability. \citet{IgarashiPe19} considered fairness in conjunction with the economic efficiency notion of Pareto optimality. \citet{BouveretCeLe18} studied the problem of \emph{chore division}, where all items yield disutility to the agents, and gave complexity results on deciding the existence of envy-free, proportional, and equitable allocations for paths and stars. \citet{BeiSu21} and \citet{IgarashiZw21} proposed similar models in which the resource is \emph{divisible} and forms the edges of a graph (as opposed to the vertices). \citet{ElkindSeSu21-Graph} studied such models with respect to maximin share fairness.

 Considering connected allocations can also be useful in settings where we are not interested in connectedness per se, or perhaps the goods do not even lie on any graph.
 A technique that has received interest recently is to arrange the goods on a path and compute a connected allocation with respect to the path.
-Variants of this technique have been used to devise algorithms that find a fair allocation using few queries \citep{OhPrSu19} or divide goods fairly among groups of agents \citep{KyropoulouSuVo19,SegalhaleviSu19}.
+Variants of this technique have been used to devise algorithms that find a fair allocation using few queries \citep{OhPrSu19} or divide goods fairly among groups of agents \citep{SegalhaleviSu19,KyropoulouSuVo19}.

 A related line of work also combines graphs with resource allocation, but uses graphs to capture the connection between agents instead of goods.
-In particular, a graph specifies the acquaintance relationship among agents. \cite{AbebeKlPa17} and \cite{BeiQiZh17} defined graph-based versions of envy-freeness and proportionality with divisible resources where agents only evaluate their shares relative to other agents with whom they are acquainted. \cite{BeynierChGo18} and \cite{BredereckKaNi18} studied the graph-based version of envy-freeness with indivisible goods. \cite{AzizBoCa18} introduced a number of fairness notions parameterized by the acquaintance graph.
+In particular, a graph specifies the acquaintance relationship among agents. \citet{AbebeKlPa17} and \citet{BeiQiZh17} defined graph-based versions of envy-freeness and proportionality with divisible resources where agents only evaluate their shares relative to other agents with whom they are acquainted. \citet{BeynierChGo18} and \citet{BredereckKaNi18} studied the graph-based version of envy-freeness with indivisible goods. \citet{AzizBoCa18} introduced a number of fairness notions parameterized by the acquaintance graph.
+In addition to graphs, other types of constraints that have been considered in the fair division literature include cardinality constraints~\citep{BiswasBa18}, matroid constraints~\citep{GourvesMo19,DrorFeSe21}, and separation constraints~\citep{ElkindSeSu21,ElkindSeSu21-Land}.\footnote{Constraints in fair division have recently been surveyed by \citet{Suksompong21}.}